somedatapacket/docs.humio.com/content/configuration/authentication/role-based-auth.md

-All Repository permissions on a view can be edited by a user if that user is member of a group related to that view that has `canEditRepositoryPermissions` on that relation.
+All Repository permissions on a view can be edited by a user if that user is member of a group related to that view that has `canEditMembers` on that relation.
 In the examples above that is members of the group `bofh`.

 #### Setting up Authorization Rules from a file

 Setting up authorization rules is currently done via a JSON file placed on any one of the nodes in the Humio cluster.
-The file should be named `humio-data/view-role-prefix-auth.json`, containing a JSON structure like described below.
+The file should be named `humio-data/view-group-permissions.json`, containing a JSON structure like described below.

 This config must be set on all nodes, as all nodes must run the same authentication configuration.
 ```
-PREFIX_AUTHORIZATION_ENABLED=true
+READ_GROUP_PERMISSIONS_FROM_FILE=true
 ```
+(In previous releases, this was named `PREFIX_AUTHORIZATION_ENABLED`)

 Currently, we only support this model; a future release will enable editig these rules in the UI.